craigwatkins/nn_compression/README.md

 - `demo.py`: Demonstrates both compression and decompression for a single image.
 - `kodak_test.py`: Compresses images in the Kodak dataset and compares them to JPEG versions.

-## Installation and Setup
-(Include steps for installation, setup, and any dependencies required.)

 # Installation Guide